 Description of the Procedure

-In some cases, a small button is placed on the outside of the scrotum.
-The button holds the testicle down until the area heals.
-The doctor removes the button by cutting the stitches.
+In some children, a button is placed on the outside of the scrotum.
+It will be used to hold the testicle down until the area heals.

 How Long Will It Take?